 Many cruise ships allow passengers just a day in Athens, and so it's a matter of squeezing in as much as possible during the few hours you have.

 As a result, most people who spend one day in Athens will want to visit the Parthenon and Acropolis, Mars Hill, Acropolis museum and a couple of other places of interest should time allow.

 I've got a comprehensive travel guide on how to enjoy one day in Athens that includes essential advice such as how to get from Piraeus Port to the center, what to see and more.

 You can find my local's itinerary here: Athens in a day

 Two Days in Athens

 As mentioned previously, I feel that 2 days in Athens is about the right amount of time for first timers to the city.
 It's long enough to see the main sights, and will leave people who love the city wanting to come back for more.

 By spending two days in Athens, you'll need a hotel for one or two nights of course.
 My advice for a short stay like this, is to stay in or near the historic center.
 This way, you'll be in walking distance of all the popular attractions, important monuments, and and nightlife.

 Of all the museums in Athens, I think the Agora museum gives the best account of history of not just the Agora, but development of the city.

 Other ideas of things to consider for the second day include visiting the ruins of the Temple of Zeus, exploring Monastiraki flea market, diving into the central food market, and perhaps take an afternoon tour out to Cape Sounion to see the sunset at the Temple of Poseidon.

-You can find a full guide here: Athens in 2 days
+You can plan the perfect itinerary for two days in Athens using my guide here: Athens in 2 days

 Three Days in Athens